imdaveead/pwa-example/readme.md

 This is a example progressive web app, you can use it to test if your device supports the add to home screen popup and [service workers][1], or use it as a starting point for your application.

-What's different about this is (I couldn't find this anywhere else) that it also works on the older iOS add to home screen, with the app icons.

 ## Features
 - Works offline
 - Cache updates new resources automatically (needs extra reload to show changes)